MiguelJordans/LAPR2-G40/docs/SprintC/US005/US005_RecordTheSamples.md

 * **AC6:** The medical lab technician selects a test and the system asks for the number of samples to collect.
 * **AC7:** A test can have more than 1 sample.
 * **AC8:** The API will be used to generate/print barcodes.
+* **AC9:** Each generated barcode should be saved in a folder as a jpeg file.

 ### 1.4.
 Found out Dependencies

-*There is a dependency to "US004 Register a test to be performed to a registered client" since at least one test must be registered in the system.*
+*There is a dependency to "US004 Register a test to be performed to a registered client" since at least one test must be registered in the system in order to create a sample.*

 *There is a dependency to “US007 Register a new employee” since at least a Medical Lab technician should be registered in order to create a sample.*